SyncfusionExamples/Java-Word-Find-and-Replace-Examples/README.md

-# Java-Word-Find-and-Replace-Examples
+# Java Word Find and Replace Examples

-This repository contains examples that illustrates how to find and replace text in Word documents programmatically in Java using [Syncfusion’s Java Word library](https://www.syncfusion.com/word-framework/java/word-library?utm_source=github&utm_medium=listing&utm_campaign=java-create-word-examples) (Essential DocIO) without Microsoft Word or Office interop dependencies.
+This repository contains examples that illustrates how to find and replace text in Word documents programmatically in Java using [Syncfusion’s Java Word library](https://www.syncfusion.com/document-processing/word-framework/java/word-library?utm_source=github&utm_medium=listing&utm_campaign=java-create-word-examples) (Essential DocIO) without Microsoft Word or Office interop dependencies.

 ## Find and replace text in Word documents using Java